demisto/content/Packs/FeedCyjax/Integrations/FeedCyjax/README.md

 ### !cyjax-unset-indicators-last-fetch-date
 ***
-Unset the indicators last fetch date.
-Next feed will use date set in first_fetch.
+Unset the indicators feed last fetch date.
+Should only be used if user needs to use `re-fetch` button and want to fetch old indicators from Cyjax.
+Next feed will use date set in first_fetch (default is last 3 days)